Coral-Protocol/Coral-RaiseYourHack-QualcomnTrackExample/README.md

-# Restaurant Agentic System Webapp
+# Personal Finance Advisor

-This project is a comprehensive restaurant voice agent system that combines [Interface Agent](https://github.com/Coral-Protocol/Coral-Interface-Agent) and [Restaurant Voice Agent](https://github.com/Coral-Protocol/Restaurant-Voice-Agent) to connect via coral protocol to provide an intelligent conversational experience for restaurant interactions.
-The agents used in this project are part of the [Awesome Agents for Multi-Agent Systems](https://github.com/Coral-Protocol/awesome-agents-for-multi-agent-systems) collection.
+This project is a comprehensive personal finance advisor system that combines the [Interface Agent](https://github.com/Coral-Protocol/Coral-Interface-Agent) and [Monzo Agent](https://github.com/Coral-Protocol/Coral-Monzo-Agent) to provide secure, intelligent, and privacy-preserving financial management through natural language interaction.
+The Monzo Agent enables users to safely access and analyze their Monzo banking data using a local LLM, ensuring sensitive information never leaves their device.
+By integrating with Monzo’s official API and customized toolkits, the system supports conversational account balance checks, transaction history queries, and personalized financial advice.
+All agents in this project are part of the [Awesome Agents for Multi-Agent Systems](https://github.com/Coral-Protocol/awesome-agents-for-multi-agent-systems) collection.

 ## 🚀 Quick Start Guide